nodrogluap/tamor/README.md

 snakemake --use-conda -j 1 --keep-incomplete
 ```

-Otherwise, on a multi-user system, it is imperative to use a queuing system such as slurm to submit only one job at a time to Dragen v4.x.
+Otherwise, on a multi-user system, it is imperative to use a queueing system such as slurm to submit only one job at a time to Dragen v4.x.
 Once slurm is installed and configured on your Dragen system, Snakemake support for slurm is enabled by invoking like so:

 ```bash